Michael4real-ux/Tictactoe-Game/README.md

 # TicTacToe with React & TypeScript

-This is an advance tictactoa game with react and typescript
+This is an advance tictactoe game with react and typescript